Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/gamepads-introduction.md

 # Gamepads introduction

-A gamepad is defined as a device with two thumbsticks, a D-pad, and four face buttons.
-Additionally, gamepads usually have two shoulder and two trigger buttons.
-Most gamepads also have two buttons in the middle.
+In the Input System, a **gamepad** is a controller that matches the [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) layout: two thumbsticks, a D-pad, four face buttons, shoulder and trigger buttons, and usually two center buttons.
+Use [Gamepads](devices-gamepads.md) to browse related setup and reference topics in this manual.

-A gamepad can have additional controls, such as a gyroscope, which the device can expose.
-However, all gamepads have at least the minimum set of controls defined in the properties of the [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) class.
+A gamepad can expose extra controls (for example a gyroscope).
+Every recognized gamepad still implements at least the controls defined on the [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) type.

-The Input System additionally has specific APIs available for the following devices:
+The Input System also provides device-specific APIs for:

-* PlayStation DualShock and DualSense devices, in the [`DualShock`](xref:UnityEngine.InputSystem.DualShock) namespace.
+* PlayStation DualShock and DualSense hardware in the [`DualShock`](xref:UnityEngine.InputSystem.DualShock) namespace.
-* Xbox XInput devices, in the [`XInput`](xref:UnityEngine.InputSystem.XInput) namespace.
+* Xbox controllers that use XInput in the [`XInput`](xref:UnityEngine.InputSystem.XInput) namespace.
-* Switch Pro controllers, in the [`Switch`](xref:UnityEngine.InputSystem.Switch) namespace.
+* Nintendo Switch Pro controllers in the [`Switch`](xref:UnityEngine.InputSystem.Switch) namespace.

-For a list of platforms that support gamepads, refer to [Supported devices reference](supported-devices-reference.md).
+For platform availability, refer to [Supported devices reference](supported-devices-reference.md).

-Gamepad support guarantees the correct location and functioning of controls across platforms and hardware.
-For example, a PlayStation 4 DualShock controller layout is identical regardless of which platform it's used on.
-A gamepad's south face button is always be the lowermost face button.
+When the Input System recognizes a device as a [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad), control placement stays consistent across platforms and hardware.
+For example, a PlayStation 4 DualShock maps to the same logical layout whether it is connected on Windows or macOS, and the south face button is always the bottom button in the diamond.

 > [!IMPORTANT]
-> Generic [HID](hid-specification.md) gamepads aren't surfaced as [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) devices and are created as generic [joysticks](devices-joysticks.md).
-This is because the Input System can't guarantee correct mapping of buttons and axes on the controller.
-Only HID gamepads that are explicitly supported by the Input System (like the PlayStation 4 controller) are defined as gamepads.
-To set up the same kind of support for specific HID gamepads yourself refer to [Create a custom device layout](hid-create-custom-layout.md).
+> Generic [HID](hid-specification.md) gamepads are not surfaced as [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) instances; they appear as generic [joysticks](devices-joysticks.md).
+The Input System cannot rely on HID descriptors alone to map every axis and button correctly.
+Only HID devices that ship with explicit [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) support (for example the PlayStation 4 controller) use the gamepad layout.
+To add comparable support for another HID controller, refer to [Create a custom device layout](hid-create-custom-layout.md).